jasmin-lang/jasmin/compiler/doc/dmasm.md

 To be consistent with assembly terminology, we call L-values sources and R-values destinations.

-An destination/L-Value is one of:
+A destination/L-Value is one of:

 * A *register*.
 * A *memory location* denoted by by a register and